paulmuenzner/powerplantmanager/README.md

 -   AWS functions to upload and delete files and images for your power plant to S3 change their names
 -   Strict file upload validations: number, sizes, type
 -   Fully-featured cookie handler
--   This Golang github.com/paulmuenzner/powerplantmanager boasts a robust architecture designed for flexibility, reduced coupling and testibiliy through a dedicated Dependency Injection (DI) setup.
+-   This Golang server boasts a robust architecture designed for flexibility, reduced coupling and testibiliy through a dedicated Dependency Injection (DI) setup.
 The core functionalities of database communications, and AWS operations and sending email notifications are seamlessly integrated, providing a cohesive and modular solution.
 -   Context extensions enabling to reuse queried data amongst more than one controller within one route an thus reducing number of database requests
 -   JWT setup needed for authentication and authorization
 -   Documentation an description of function an controllers